chopster44/edulinkone-api/README.md

-# edulinkone-api
+# Edulinkone-api
-A custom built api for OvernetData's Edulinkone for use in my future projects
+A custom-built unofficial api for OvernetData's Edulinkone for use in my future projects.